Li Shuai (footballer, born 1994)

-Li Shuai (李帅; born 19 May 1994) is a Chinese professional footballer currently playing as a midfielder for Chinese Super League club Meizhou Hakka.
+Li Shuai (李帅; born 19 May 1994) is a Chinese professional footballer who plays as a midfielder for China League One club Liaoning Shenyang Urban.

 Club career

 Li Shuai would play for the Shaanxi Renhe youth team before being loaned out to third tier football club Shaanxi Laochenggen.
 On his return he would be scouted by Portuguese football club Porto and was loaned out to their youth team.
 On his return from Portugal, Li Shuai was promoted to the senior team of Shaanxi Renhe (now renamed Guizhou Renhe), however he was unable to establish himself and he was loaned to third tier club Yinchuan Helanshan.

 Li Shuai would join second tier football club Inner Mongolia Zhongyou during the 2015 China League One campaign on loan.
 On 14 March 2017 Li Shuai was allowed to leave on a free and joined third tier football club Heilongjiang Ice City.
 In his first season with the club he would quickly establish himself as a vital member of their team and go on to aid the club to the division title and promotion to the second tier.

 On 22 March 2022, Li transferred to Chinese Super League club Meizhou Hakka.
 He would go on to make his debut in a league game on 4 June 2022 against Tianjin Jinmen Tiger in a 1-1 draw.